• Skip to primary navigation

 Since 2015, the Mountain Association has worked with dozens of businesses to receive more than $500,000 in REAP funding for both energy efficiency and solar projects.
 In Kentucky, nearly all projects meeting REAP eligibility criteria have been successful in being awarded their funding.

 Applying to REAP can be a complex and lengthy process, but a worthwhile one for the right project.
 It may be important for your business or farm to start with an energy efficiency audit to determine if an application for funding would be best spent on energy efficiency upgrades or if you are ready for a renewable energy system.
-Note: REAP funds no more than 25 percent of your total project cost.
+Note: REAP funds up to 50 percent of your total project cost.
 We offer affordable financing options to eligible businesses and organizations which may cover any remaining portions.

 Please contact our energy team well in advance of the deadline if you would like to learn more about REAP and to discuss your building’s energy efficiency or renewable project: Carrie at carrie@mtassociation.org or (859) 671-0240, or if you’re ready to get started fill out this short informational form: https://mtassociation.org/energy/apply-for-an-energy-audit/